-In an age of constant scrolling and swiping, capturing someone’s attention with an advertisement is becoming increasingly difficult.
-Making a lasting impression is, understandably, an even more challenging feat.
-How can a business generate long-term recognition, loyalty, and impact among its customer base in such a fleeting environment?
+In an age of constant scrolling and swiping, capturing your audience’s attention with an advertisement is becoming increasingly difficult.
+Making a lasting impression is, understandably, an even more challenging feat. – although advertising with video using the right video maker can help with that.
+How else can a business generate long-term recognition, loyalty, and impact among its customer base in such a fleeting environment?

 Contact Holds are key.
 A Contact Hold is that unique moment of human connection between a business and its customer.
 When a customer connects directly to the human beings behind the company, when they can read a logo and visualize a distinct face with friendly features and an open expression, when they catch a glimpse of the real people who work hard everyday to build a unique relationship with them, they experience a Contact Hold.
 These instants of interpersonal contact imprint deeply on a consumer’s memory, and they hold onto these experiences far longer than any catchphrase or banner, no matter how catchy.